AndrewBazen/mage/assets/README.md

 To use a different icon:
 1. Replace `assets/icons/mage64.png` with your icon (64x64 PNG recommended)
 2. Ensure the file maintains the same name and format
-3. GitHub Actions will automatically use the new icon in all locations
+3. GitHub Actions will automatically use the new icon in documentation
+4. The VSCode extension repository will pull the updated icon on its next sync

+## 🔗 Related Repositories

+- **VSCode Extension**: Separate repository that pulls from `editor-support/vscode/`
+- **Main Language**: This repository contains the core language and assets

 ## 🎯 Design Guidelines